MaxRocamora/MayaShaderLibrary/docs/install.rst

 Define Library Folder
 ---------------------

-- Add the following environment variable to your Maya.env
-- This will be the folder where your shaders and preview files are stored.
+- Add the following environment variable to your Maya.env, this will be the folder where your shaders and preview files are stored.

-*MAYA_SHADER_LIBRARY = your_install_directory\\library*
+**MAYA_SHADER_LIBRARY = your_install_directory\\library**

 .. note:: Maya.env is usually located under "User/My Documents/Maya/2022"